 Technology and ASD

 As the internet has expanded, the increase in the number of websites, chat groups, games, and programs has created an opportunity for individuals with ASD to better communicate, socialize, and find support and avenues for advocacy.
-Students may find the advances in assistive technology particularly helpful in the classroom.
-The use of computers, laptops, and even devices such as the Neo, improve a student's ability to participate and complete activities and projects.
-Just as there have been advances in phones and other devices of convenience, there are now wide ranges of devices available to help individuals with ASD function independently throughout the lifespan.
-In this Resources section, we have included websites, guides, videos, and research to help you navigate this ever-changing world of technology.
-Please also visit our Resources page on Smartphone Technology and ASD.
+The use of computers, laptops, and even devices such as the Neo, improve a student's ability to participate and complete activities and projects both inside and outside the classroom.

-The Virginia Assistive Technology System, or VATS, is a statewide program designed to increase awareness and provide educational opportunities about assistive technology, as well as improve accessibility for individuals with special needs of all ages and abilities.
-VATS can also help with evaluation of AT devices, provide training, and find funding sources to help pay for devices.
+The Virginia Assistive Technology System, or VATS, is a statewide program that can help with evaluation of AT devices, provide training, and find funding sources to help pay for devices.

 Closing the Gap is a website, magazine, and annual conference dedicated to the advancement of assistive technology for all users.
 Closing the Gap provides a wealth of information on the latest advances in AT and includes trainings and webinars on how to implement AT in the educational, rehabilitative, and vocational settings.

-The AAC-RERC is a research based center focused on the development of effective assistive technology for those with disabilities.
-AAC-RERC has information about AT across the lifespan, from early intervention to the aging population and includes webcasts, resources, research articles, and more.
+The AAC-RERC is a research based center focused on the development of effective assistive technology for those with disabilities across the lifespan.

 The Assistive Technology Industry Association is a nonprofit organization dedicated to the advancement of AT.
-The website includes newsletters, resources, webinars, and research and may be helpful for those looking to learn about the different types of assistive technology available.
+The website includes newsletters, resources, webinars, and research.

 The Pass It On Center is a national organization dedicated to recycling and reusing assistive technology devices.
 They have created an extensive network in order to share resources.
 Pass It On also provides technical assistance, educational awareness programs, and provides teleconferences and webinars.